 Since 2001, prominent participants in the UGA organized engineering symposia, numerous invited distinguished guest-lectures (including the immediate past president of NAE and the President of Olin College) and the UGA Engineering Advisory Board composed of nine distinguished leaders from industry, government and academia have commended the UGA Faculty of Engineering as both innovative and farsighted.
-They have unanimously and strongly recommended the addition of Master's and Ph.D. degrees molded in the conceptual framework of the UGA Comprehensive Engineering and the UGA Engineer profile.
+They have unanimously and strongly recommended the addition of a Ph.D. degree molded in the conceptual framework of the UGA Comprehensive Engineering and the UGA Engineer profile.
 The proposed degree is molded by these views that also align with the recommendations of the several cited NAE and the University of Michigan Millennium Project reports published since 2005.